limneos/SpringBoard-and-Dock-Plugins-API/README.md

 ----------------
 If you implement any of these 4 methods , it will be called when the dock scrolls to your view or leaves your view, respectively.

          -(void)viewDidBecomeVisible; // Your view appeared on the dock's scrollview, or better, user just scrolled ON your view.
 	-(void)viewWillLoseFocus; // Your view will start moving away of the dock's focus, or better, user just started scrolling AWAY from your view.
 	-(void)viewDidLoseFocus; // Your view lost focus , or better , user scrolled AWAY from your view and ended in another view .
 	-(BOOL)requiresKeyboard; // Required if you need user input.
 If you implement this method and return YES, PluginManager will enable the SpringBoard's keyboard.
 (SpringBoard plugins only)

+You can also implement any of the BBWeeAppController optional methods.

 Cycript - Quick Test
 --------------------